 List of Local Sales and Use Tax Rates in Alabama

-The combined Alabama state + local sales and use tax rates for the largest 30 cities are listed below.
-A comprehensive list can be found here.
+Below is the combined Alabama state + local sales and use tax rates for the largest 30 cities.
+A more comprehensive list can be found here.

-Unlike many of our competitors who offer a one size fits all solution and blindly suggest filing a Voluntary Disclosure Agreement (VDA) in each state, our sales tax professionals will work with you to determine the best and most cost-effective solution for your business.
+One option for retailers may be to voluntary disclose your sales tax liability and reach a settlement known as a voluntary disclosure agreement (VDA).
+However, the feasibility and value of this option will depend on your situation.
+Unlike many of our competitors who offer a one size fits all solution and blindly suggest filing a VDA, our sales tax professionals will work with you to determine a cost-effective solution for your business.

-- Complete a VDA to eliminate penalties (and in some cases reduce your tax liability and avoid interest).
+- You could complete a VDA to eliminate penalties (and, in some cases, reduce your tax liability and avoid interest).

 Option 1: Register to Pay Back Taxes, Penalties, and Interest

-Sometimes the best solution for a business is simply to register with Alabama and pay back taxes, penalties, and interest.
-A VDA is not cost-effective if the past liabilities and penalties are minimal.
-Be wary of the tax professionals that recommend doing a VDA in these cases, they are looking to make a buck rather than looking out for your best interests.
+Be cautious of tax professional who recommend doing a VDA in these cases because their advice may not align with what makes economic sense for your company.
 If you’re unsure what your past liabilities are, contact us and one of our state tax professionals will work with you to conduct an analysis and help you make the right choice for your business.